ccarloscr/Chipseq-analysis/README.md

 conda env create -f environment.yml -n chipseq_env
 ```

+## Build the reference genome

 The [`Mapping.sh`](Scripts/Mapping.sh) script uses HISAT2 for the alignment of reads.
 HISAT2 requires the reference genome to work.
-For the _Drosophila melanogaster_ dm3 genome, run the following code once in order to: (1) download the dm3 genome from UCSC, (2) activate the conda environment to get access to HISAT2, and (3) run HISAT2 to build the index of the downloaded genome.
+To do so you should download the fasta file of your reference genome and build it using the hisat2-build command.
+Use the code below to download and build the dm3 or dm6 genomes of _Drosophila melanogaster_.

+#### dm3 genome
 ```bash
 # Create the directory:
 mkdir -p ~/Chipseq-analysis/Genomes/dm3